-The contracting department will file a notice of completion for all public works projects of \$5,000 or more; these notices do not need to be approved by the Board of Supervisors.
+The contracting department will file a notice of completion for all public works projects (those requiring payment of prevailing wage) of \$5,000 or more; these notices do not need to be approved by the Board of Supervisors.
 Notices of Completion shall be recorded in the Clerk Recorder's Office within 15 days of the earlier of (1) acceptance of the project by the Director or (2) cessation of labor on a work of improvement for a continuous period of sixty (60) days.
-Civil Code Sections 9200, 9204.
+Civil Code Sections 9200, 9204 and 9208.